conda/ceps/cep-10.md

-Since JSON Patch does not preserve formatting, the new `repodata.json` will not hash equal to `latest` unless it is sorted and re-serialized, with the `json.dump(...)` settings used in `conda-build index`.
-Otherwise, it should be considered to have the `latest` hash for purposes of incremental updates.
+Since JSON Patch does not preserve formatting, the new `repodata.json` will not hash equal to `latest` unless it is sorted and re-serialized, with the normalization settings, if any, used by `conda index` or the `repodata.json` generator.
+Otherwise, the updated local file should be considered to have the `latest` hash for purposes of incremental updates.

 If the desired hash is not found in the `repodata.jlap` patch set, download the complete `repodata.json` as before.